 \section{Abstract}

-We prove that every finite dimensional unitary representation of $\SL_{4}(\Z)$ contains an $\SL_{2}(\Z)$-invariant vector.
-As a consequence, there is no sequence of finite-dimensional representations of $\SL_{4}(\Z)$ that gives rise to an embedding of its reduced $C^*$-algebra into an ultraproduct of matrix algebras.
+We prove that every finite dimensional unitary representation of $\SL_{4}(\Z)$ contains a non-zero $\SL_{2}(\Z)$-invariant vector.
+As a consequence, there is no sequence of finite-dimensional representations of $\SL_{4}(\Z)$ that gives rise to an embedding of its reduced $C^{*}$-algebra into an ultraproduct of matrix algebras.